 -The name of the voter for whom the ballot is requested.

 -The voter's date of birth.

 -The voter's Drivers License, Florida ID number, or the last four digits of the voters Social Security number.

 If the voter has designated an immediate family member or legal guardian to request his/her mail ballot, that designee must provide the above information in addition to the following:

 -The requester's Drivers License, Florida ID number, or the last four digits of the requester's Social Security number (if available).

 -The requester's signature (written requests only).

--You must read and follow all instructions included with the absentee ballot and on the Absentee Ballot Instructions page.
+-You must read and follow all instructions included with the mail ballot and on the Vote-By-Mail Ballot Instructions page.